Asian shares up, extending Wall St gains as US wages slow

 If companies across the S&P 500 report a drop in overall earnings per share, as some analysts suspect, it would be the first decline since the summer of 2020.

-In other trading, U.S. benchmark crude oil added 97 cents to $74.74 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil added $1.20 to $74.97 per barrel in electronic trading on the New York Mercantile Exchange.
 It added 10 cents to $73.77 per barrel on Friday.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.